SotoLR/CLI_Games/flappty/README.md

 # Flappty Burd

-Legends tell of a developer who created the a simple and slightly unfair mobile game that would take the world by storm.
+Legends tell of a developer who created a simple and slightly unfair mobile game that would take the world by storm.
 So mighty would that storm become, that he would be consumed by it.
 He vanished along with his creation, never to be seen again.

 (They probably just realized that their assets were not different enough from those of a certain former playing card manufacturer and cashed out...)